 The Bed of Procrustes and Hypostatisation

-If I see one mistake cropping up repeatedly in social discourse and our personal lives its the belief that the world has to fit our beliefs and expectations.
+If I see one mistake cropping up repeatedly in social discourse and our personal lives its the belief that the world must fit our beliefs and expectations.

 What do I mean by this?
 Consider an everyday scenario: Caught in a traffic jam.
-We think, ‘It should not be happening like this!’
+Our attitude is, ‘It should not be happening like this!’
 Our expectations are not met by the reality we face.
 So we get upset and look for someone to blame.

 But what’s going on here?
 We all have ideas, expectations about how the world works or feel it should work.
 These are beliefs, ideas or values we hold to be important.
 They can be from small to great, from private opinions, like stereotypes to whole religions with ideas about life and the cosmos.

-‘Within every conception, lies a misconception, that being the ideas is the reality.’
+‘Within every conception, lies a misconception, that being the idea is the reality.’

 Richard Collison

-Problems arise not due to the maps or other people, but because of our illogical attachment to the maps and the beleif they are true depictions of the world.
+Problems arise because of our illogical and emotional attachment to our maps and the belief they are true depictions of the world.

 ‘If you take words too seriously, you are like someone that climbs a signpost instead of going where it points.’